-Jesus drew a comparison of the universal judgment coming upon the world at his second coming with the judgment of God concerning the Genesis Flood.
+Jesus drew a comparison of the universal judgment coming upon the world at his Second Coming with the judgment of God concerning the Genesis Flood.
 For the comparison to be a true one, both would need to have something in common with the other, and that point would be the point of emphasis.
 It would seem that the point of similarity would be their universality.
-After all, Jesus is not simply the judge over a local community, but over the whole world, which seems to be the point Jesus is making in Matthew 24.
+After all, Jesus is not simply the judge over a local community, but over the whole world (Revelation 11:15), which seems to be the point Jesus is making in Matthew 24.
 Another consideration would be the method of judgment, and this is shown Luke 17:28-30 where he describes God’s judgment on Sodom and Gomorrah, which was judgment by fire.

-This last point, judgment by fire, is addressed by Peter in his second epistle as he addressed the problem of people wondering where the promise of Jesus’ coming was:
+Peter’s mention of fire as the modus operandi of God’s judgment in his second epistle addressed the problem of scoffers wondering where the promise of Jesus’ coming was:

 Knowing this first, that there shall come in the last days scoffers, walking after their own lusts, And saying, Where is the promise of his coming? for since the fathers fell asleep, all things continue as they were from the beginning of the creation.
 For this they willingly are ignorant of, that by the word of God the heavens were of old, and the earth standing out of the water and in the water: Whereby the world that then was, being overflowed with water, perished: But the heavens and the earth, which are now, by the same word are kept in store, reserved unto fire against the day of judgment and perdition of ungodly men.
 (2Peter 3:3-7 KJV—emphasis mine)